NeuralSec/NeuralSec.github.io/_pages/about.md

 I received my Bachelor’s degree in Optoelectronics Informatics from Huazhong University of Science & Technology (HUST), China.
 I then switched to studying computer science/information security and obtained my doctoral degree in Australia jointly with CSIRO's Data61.
 I subsequently continued my research career in CSIRO’s Data61 as a CERC postdoctoral fellow in 2020, where I am now a research scientist working on machine learning security and privacy.

-My primary research interest resides in the joint distribution of adversarial robustness, neural backdoors, robustness/privacy verification, and real-world security & privacy issues of machine learning systems.
-I publish in top journals and conferences, such as IEEE TDSC, TIFS, ICDCS, SP, NDSS, NeurIPS, ICML, and ACSAC.
-I also serve as a program committee member and a (sub)reviewer for international conferences/journals like WWW, ACML, NDSS, IEEE SP, Usenix Security, IEEE TDSC, IEEE TIFS, and IEEE TIP.
-I am a recipient of awards such as the Distinguished Paper Award at the NDSS Symposium, and my research is featured on major media outlets including ABC News, 7 News, The Age, and The Sydney Morning Herald.
+My primary research interest resides in the joint distribution of adversarial robustness, neural backdoors, robustness/privacy certification, and real-world security & privacy issues of machine learning systems.
+I publish in top conferences and journals, including SP, NDSS, USENIX Security, NeurIPS, ICML, WWW, IEEE TDSC, and IEEE TIFS.
+I also serve as a program committee member and a (sub)reviewer for international conferences/journals like WWW, AAAI, NDSS, IEEE SP, USENIX Security, IEEE TDSC, IEEE TIFS, and IEEE TIP.
+I am a recipient of awards such as the Distinguished Paper Award at the NDSS Symposium.
+My research has been featured in major national media outlets, including ABC News, 7 News, The Age, and The Sydney Morning Herald.
 I have been playing drums in my spare time since 2013.
 Table tennis is my favourite weekly sport.

 ---